toru-digital/ti-ionic-app/README.md

 	ionic setup sass

-*make sure your bower includes the following devDependencies and resolutions, install.*
+*make sure your bower includes the following devDependencies and resolutions.*

 	{
 		"name": "my-app-name",